OpenDSU/docssite/pages/contributors/Mapping Engine (RFC-076).md

 <p style='text-align: justify;'>

-**Description:** After the message is received and digested, this function is used to map that message to the desired method.
+<b>Description:</b> After the message is received and digested, this function is used to map that message to the desired method.
 </p>